pagkly/Zed/Investopedia3/Form 1120-S U.S. Income Tax Return for an S Corporation.md

 Corporations with fewer than 100 shareholders may choose to form an S corporation for the purposes of avoiding double federal taxation.
 That is, the corporation passes its income along to the shareholders for the purposes of taxation.
 The shareholders are taxed but not the corporation.

-In addition, if the corporation does not have significant inventory, it is able to use the [cash method of accounting](https://www.investopedia.com/terms/c/cashaccounting.asp) under S corporation terms.
-This can be far simpler than the [accrual method](https://www.investopedia.com/terms/a/accrualaccounting.asp).
+In addition, if the corporation does not have significant inventory, it is able to use the [[cash method of accounting]](https://www.investopedia.com/terms/c/cashaccounting.asp) under S corporation terms.
+This can be far simpler than the [[accrual method]](https://www.investopedia.com/terms/a/accrualaccounting.asp).

 While S corporations have significant advantages, some downsides include being subject to many of the same rules that corporations (C corporations) must follow, including high legal and tax service fees.